saxenalab-neuro/muSim/README.md

 8. Reboot your system to ensure changes are made

+9. Create a new environment using conda:
+    'conda env create --name mujoco_env --file=requirements.yml'

+10. Activate the conda environment:

+    `conda activate mujoco_env`

+**If facing errors, installing the following libraries may help**

 1. If you are on linux (and may apply to Mac as well), there will likely be additional packages necessary.
 Here is a list of possible packages: